 ARTICLE XVI – Dedication of Assets

-The properties and assets of this nonprofit corporation are irrevocably dedicated to fulfillment of the Objectives and Purposes of this corporation as set forth in Article II hereof.
-No part of the net earnings, properties, or assets of this corporation, on dissolution or otherwise, shall inure to the exclusive benefit of any private person or individual, or any member or director of this corporation except in fulfillment of said Objectives and Purposes.
+The properties and assets of this nonprofit organization are irrevocably dedicated to fulfillment of the Objectives and Purposes of this organization as set forth in Article II hereof.
+No part of the net earnings, properties, or assets of this organization, on dissolution or otherwise, shall inure to the exclusive benefit of any private person or individual, or any member or director of this organization except in fulfillment of said Objectives and Purposes.
 On liquidation or dissolution, all properties, assets and obligations shall be distributed pursuant to the non-profit mutual benefit provisions of the California Corporations Code then in effect.